-Just wanted you to letchu know that this creamy, delicious post is sponsored by my friends over at Challenge Dairy!
+Just wanted you to letchu know that this creamy, delicious Greek yogurt cheesecake is sponsored by my friends over at Challenge Dairy!

-This easy, protein-packed Greek yogurt cheesecake has a grain and gluten free snickerdoodle crust!
+This easy, protein-packed healthy cheesecake has a grain and gluten free snickerdoodle crust!
 It’s a creamy, delicious and festive dessert for the holidays!

 Happy birthday to MEEEEEEE, I’m 103.